About the college

 Further information on accommodation at Trinity College is available on the college website.

-The accommodation charge covers the rental of the room; meals taken in the college's dining hall are charged separately.
+The accommodation charge covers the rental of the room; meals in the college's dining hall are charged separately.
 There is no fixed kitchen charge, so students pay only for the meals in the dining hall they choose to attend.

 Further information on catering at Trinity College is available on the college website.